-The 2024 Quarterly State of the Market Report for PJM: January through March focuses on the first 10 months of the 2023/2024 planning period as well as the 2023/2024 Long Term and Annual FTR auctions and ARR allocation, specifically covering June 1, 2023, through March 31, 2024.
+The 2024 Quarterly State of the Market Report for PJM: January through June focuses on the 2023/2024 planning period as well as the 2023/2024 Long Term and Annual FTR auctions and ARR allocation, specifically covering June 1, 2023, through June 30, 2024.
 The Market Monitoring Unit (MMU) analyzed measures of market structure, participant conduct and market performance, including market size, concentration, offer behavior, and price.
-The MMU concludes that the PJM FTR auction market results were partially competitive in the first three months of 2024.
+The MMU concludes that the PJM FTR auction market results were partially competitive in the first six months of 2024.